appgate/sdp-k8s-injector/README.md

   * 10 inactive Service Users are created at the initialization of the Identity Service.
 * IP Pool assigned on `service` Identity Provider
   * 1 IP is assigned from the IP Pool for every Pod in the Kubernetes workload.
-  * Each Pod is assigned a Device ID by the Injector's Device ID service.
-Device IDs are persistent so will survive Pod restarts.
+  * Each Pod is assigned a Device ID by the Identity Service.
+Device IDs are persistent so it will survive Pod restarts.
 * API User with required privileges
   * Admin Role with `Service User Management Preset` in the Admin UI.
   * See [Injector](#injector) section for individual privileges required.